mattheworiordan/ably-cli/README.md

-  --control-host=<value>  Override the host endpoint for the control API, which defaults to control.ably.net --env=<value>           Override the environment for all product API calls --host=<value>          Override the host endpoint for all product API calls --json                  Output results as JSON --rewind=<value>        Number of messages to rewind when subscribing --token=<value>         Authenticate using an Ably Token or JWT Token instead of an API key
+  --control-host=<value>  Override the host endpoint for the control API, which defaults to control.ably.net --env=<value>           Override the environment for all product API calls --host=<value>          Override the host endpoint for all product API calls --json                  Output in JSON format --pretty-json           Output in colorized JSON format --rewind=<value>        Number of messages to rewind when subscribing --token=<value>         Authenticate using an Ably Token or JWT Token instead of an API key